-The degree to which Indian firms and the government of India will cooperate with reimposed U.S. sanctions is not certain.
-Indian leaders assert that Iran did not violate the JCPOA and sanctions should not be reimposed on it.
-In June 2018, the two countries again agreed to use rupee accounts for their bilateral trade.
+The degree to which Indian firms and the government of India is cooperating with reimposed U.S. sanctions is not certain.
+Indian leaders assert that Iran did not violate the JCPOA and sanctions should not be reimposed on it.73 In June 2018, the two countries again agreed to use rupee accounts for their bilateral trade.
 Nonetheless, major Indian refiners Reliance Ltd. and Indian Oil Corp-citing a decision by the State Bank of India to cease transactions with Iran-announced that they would cut oil buys from Iran.
-India's purchases of Iranian oil fell from July to October 2018, totaling about 350,000 barrels per day in October-still substantial but enough of a reduction to earn India an SRE sanctions exception on November 5.
+India's purchases of Iranian oil fell from July to October 2018, totaling about 350,000 barrels per day in October - still a substantial amount - but apparently enough of a reduction to earn India an SRE sanctions exception on November 5.74 India reduced its purchases from Iran further for all of November 2018, but it might buy more oil from Iran after receiving its SRE, which applies for six months from November 5, 2018.